Jens Lehmann: Style of play

-Post-retirement

-Ahead of the 2017–18 season, it was confirmed that Lehmann would return to Arsenal once again as assistant coach.
-On 19 June 2018, Arsenal confirmed that Lehmann had left the club as part of new head coach Unai Emery's coaching staff changes.
-On 29 January 2019, he was appointed assistant coach of FC Augsburg alongside Manuel Baum, as the team were only 15th in the Bundesliga.
+Post-playing career

 In May 2020, Tennor Holding BV named Lehmann, among others, as its representative on the supervisory board of Hertha BSC.
 One year later, he was sacked after sending pundit and former footballer Dennis Aogo a WhatsApp message calling him a "quota black guy", in relation to Aogo's work as an expert at Sky.
 Lehmann had previously apologized via a Twitter post.
 In November 2024, it was announced that he's set to manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football league.

+Coaching career

+Arsenal

+Ahead of the 2017–18 season, it was confirmed that Lehmann would return to Arsenal once again as assistant coach.
+On 19 June 2018, Arsenal confirmed that Lehmann had left the club as part of new head coach Unai Emery's coaching staff changes.

+Augsburg

+On 29 January 2019, he was appointed assistant coach of FC Augsburg alongside Manuel Baum, as the team were only 15th in the Bundesliga.